LeagueAkari/LeagueAkari-Config/announcement/en.md

 ---
 comment: If you can see this, it means you need to update your version (v1.3.7+)
-alertLevel: high
+alertLevel: low
 ---

-## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-10-09 10:17)
+## <span class="flow-gradient-text-9e2b3c0b">(New)</span> Announcement Board (Released on 2025-11-13 23:00)

-Riot has restricted personal information, and now it is not possible to read player identity information during the game.

-Due to this restriction, the "Ongoing Game" related functions will be removed in the future.
+The ongoing game analysis series functions can still be used, but in the official server, some player information will not be available in the active game.

 ---